wpdevelopersclub/WPDC_LearnDash/README.md

-#Podcast Plugin for WordPress Developers' Club website
+#LearnDash & Courses Plugin for WPDC

-Brings the podcast to the Club.
+This plugin handles the customization of LearnDash for the courses, lessons, topics, and quiz pages.

 __Contributors:__ [Tonya](https://github.com/hellofromtonya)
 __Requires:__ WordPress 3.5